-Baseball season might be over, but the pros are still coming out and competing.
-On Tuesday night, some of baseball’s biggest stars traded in their cleats for keyboards and controllers during UMG Gaming and Jobu Media Group’s MLB Players Association eSports Challenge Invitational Fortnite tournament at the Rio in Las Vegas.
+The best £20 free no deposit casino slots season might be over, but the pros are still coming out and competing.
+On Tuesday night, some of baseball’s biggest stars traded in their cleats for online casino paypal book of ra during UMG Gaming and Jobu Media Group’s MLB Players Association eSports Challenge Invitational Fortnite tournament at the Rio in Las Vegas.

 While Mitch Garver and Stephen Gonsalves of the Minnesota Twins were able to best their competition and take home the $10 thousand grand prize, many other players from both the majors and minors, such as 2018 American League Cy Young winner and event host Blake Snell, Colorado Rockies prospect Brendan Rodgers, and Houston Astros prospect Kyle Tucker, showed up to try to take home some bragging rights.

 “It was fun.
 The game is pretty much 50-50, 50 skill and 50 luck.
 [Diamondbacks prospect Cameron Gann and I] didn’t have luck on our side I guess.
 I just had a good time hanging out with the guys,” Rodgers said.
 Go to the best and play with us 25 euro bonus ohne einzahlung casino.
 A big bonus for everyone who came!

 With almost 100 thousand followers on the popular video game streaming service Twitch, Twins pitcher Trevor May is one of the most prominent athletes in the world of gaming.
 A long time advocate for eSports, May is hoping that the event is only the start for the crossover of eSports and traditional sports.